 For the last 30 km or so the cycle route doesn't follow the Adige, but a canal, the so-called Canale Biffis, named after its constructor, which was built a hundred years ago out of irrigation and powerproducing purposes.
 It runs partly in tunnels through the rocks, where no cycling route, of course, is placed and comprises also a high bridge above a gorge.

 Our goal city Verona is a huge reward in itself as well, as our starting point of Munich also has its certain virtues.
 Consequently, they are both offered a rest day, in fact it's one and a half in Verona, as we intend to take a rain in the late afternoon back to Munich.
 Apart from these, we plan rest days in Innsbruck and Torbole.

-Accommodation takes normally place in our tents, which we carry with us.
-Innsbruck and Trento, however, lack well situated camp sites, so here we'll sleep in cheap hotels/hostels.
+Accommodation takes normally place on campsites in our tents, which we carry with us.
+Innsbruck and Trento, however, lack well situated camp sites, so here we'll sleep in hostels.
 In Munich (outbound) and Verona we also go camping.
-Probably we'll sleep in a hostel in Munich near the central railway station with a garage, e.g. A&O Hostel München Hauptbahnhof the first night.
-In that case the car will be parked here while we're on our cycling holiday.
-Homebound we'll sleep there again before the car trip back home to Odense.
+Here Thomas' mother Susanne joins us, and the two of them will stay in Verona for some days more.
+So Thomas doesn't go back home along with us.
+The three remaining participants will sleep in a hostel in Munich near the central railway station before the train trip back home to Denmark.

 Magnificent Alpine landscape with high, snowtopped mountains!
 Such is the background for our cycling holiday for most of its course.
 Apart from the Brenner pass this, however, doesn't involve serious, long climbs, which have to be negotiated.